Gere321123/Primorial/README.md

 ## My First Formula!
-I was 17 years old when I write that down and proved it!
+I was 17 years old when I wrote it down and proved it!
 You can't find this formula elsewhere!